-When it comes to cartel investigations, we were recently involved in the Capacitors case involving several manufacturers of aluminium and tantalum electrolytic capacitor products.
+When it comes to cartel investigations, we were recently involved in the Capacitors case, involving several manufacturers of aluminium and tantalum electrolytic capacitor products.
 The JFTC found that the participants in the cartel communicated their intention to raise the prices of the capacitor products through regular meetings and consequently issued cease-and-desist orders and administrative fines amounting to approximately ¥6.7 billion.
 Parallel investigations in other jurisdictions are ongoing.

 This case is of particular significance as it was the only decision delivered by the JFTC involving an international cartel in 2016-2017.

 If you could change one thing about the area of cartel enforcement in your jurisdiction, what would it be?

 The amended AMA gives the JFTC some degree of discretion in the surcharge payment system.
 We expect that with this discretion, the JFTC will have more flexibility to create incentives for companies to cooperate with the JFTC, which should ultimately culminate in more sophisticated cartel enforcement in Japan as well as a more harmonised environment for international cartel enforcement.
-However, the Determination Procedure is a limited protection from disclosure for certain types of documents and is newly introduced into the AMA, whereas the degree and scope of attorney-client communications that are protected from disclosure is still severely limited compared to other jurisdictions, which may hinder cartel enforcement in Japan and is not in line with international best practices.
-It is, therefore, hoped that the JFTC will further strengthen due process rules in its investigations, including by allowing for an increased role to be played by outside counsel during the allimportant interview process.
-Lexology GTDT Market Intelligence provides a unique perspective on evolving legal and regulatory landscapes.
-Led by Hengeler Mueller, this Cartels volume features discussion and analysis of emerging trends and hot topics within key jurisdictions worldwide.
-Market Intelligence offers readers a highly accessible take on the crucial issues of the day and an opportunity to discover more about the people behind the most significant cases and deals.
-Judicial review Sector focus Private enforcement 2022 outlook
+However, whereas the Determination Procedure. which is a limited protection from disclosure for certain types of documents, is also newly introduced into the AMA, the degree and scope of attorney-client communications that are protected from disclosure is still severely limited compared to other jurisdictions, which may hinder cartel enforcement in Japan and is not in line with international best practices.
+It is therefore hoped that the JFTC will further strengthen due process rules in its investigations, including by allowing for an increased role to be played by outside counsel during the all important interview process.